Falgantil/StickFight/README.md

 ====
 **I guess this is the most relevant question, isn't it?**

-This is a result of being WAY ahead in school, and asking a random friends for an idea on some random programming project.
+This is a result of being ahead in school, and asking a random friends for an idea on some random programming project.

-A couple of years back, I started this as a result of being way ahead in class, and a playable beta version was ready after a couple of days.
+A couple of years back, I started this as a result of being ahead in class, and a playable beta version was ready after a couple of days.
 I've slighting improved on the code over the years, whenever I've felt like it.

-*Note that this is years back, before I became as "good" as I am now.*
+*Note that this is years back.
+I'd like to think I've improved since then.*

 ----